rob-coaching/git-fuckup-workshop/README.md

 `git reset --hard origin/dev`

 WARNING!
-This will completely wipe out the state of your local branch and REPLACES it with the one on GitHub.
+This will completely wipe out the state of your local branch and REPLACE it with the branch code on GitHub.

 So always make sure you are on the CORRECT branch before doing that.